 Initiated: The loan issuance is created;

-Engageable: The seller has deposited the borrowed token so that the loan issuance can be engaged by buyer;
+Engageable: The maker has deposited the borrowed token so that the loan issuance can be engaged by taker;

-Unfunded: The sellers fails to deposit the borrowed token in time;
+Unfunded: The maker fails to deposit the borrowed token in time;

 Complete not Engaged: The issuance expires with no engagement;

-The buyer fails to pay back the borrowed token in full in time.
+The taker fails to pay back the borrowed token in full in time.